aliencaocao/stack-the-flag-2022/Secret of Meow Olympurr/README.md

 ![img_11.png](img_11.png)

 Another error.
 This time it prompts for missing path.
-I got stuck a bit here, but quickly realised that if we are trying to access a particular Blob container on the storage account and the URL is not for accounts, then the name of the container must appear somewhere in the URL.
+I got stuck here a bit, but quickly realised that if we are trying to access a particular Blob container on the storage account and the URL is not for accounts, then the name of the container must appear somewhere in the URL.
 I then inserted the name of the container `scm-releases` before the parameters: `https://meowvellousappstorage.blob.core.windows.net/scm-releases?sv=2018-11-09&sr=c&st=2022-09-01T00%3A00%3A00Z&se=2022-12-12T00%3A00%3A00Z&sp=rl&spr=https&sig=jENgCFTrC1mYM1ZNo%2F8pq1Hg9BO1VLbXlk%2FpABrK4Eo%3D`

 ![img_12.png](img_12.png)